 Routing software algorithms are only as smart as the data they receive.
 You’ll simply arrive at the wrong answer faster when the data is incorrect or incomplete.
 The result is that you’ll still have inaccurate arrival times, especially if delivery destinations are wrong (since drivers will have to spend more time locating the delivery point) or you’re not factoring in the differences in service time between different kinds of deliveries or products.

 In the rush to automate route planning, it's easy to ignore the details and focus on the end goal, which is to transform fleet operations and generate significant savings.
 Data-related tasks shouldn't be neglected during implementation to avoid pitfalls and wasted time.
-That said, you shouldn’t let your software provider dictate a slower rollout speed than you’re aiming for—in fact, they should have a track record of being able to work closely with internal stakeholders to meet rollout needs.
+That said, you shouldn’t let your last mile delivery software company dictate a slower rollout speed than you’re aiming for—in fact, they should have a track record of being able to work closely with internal stakeholders to meet rollout needs.

 5. Train Your Employees Effectively